Ext4 is part of the [http://kernelnewbies.org/Linux_2_6_28 Linux 2.6.28] kernel, read the previous link to know more details about that release.

 - Nanoseconds timestamps means that inode fields like "modified time" will be able to use nanosecond resolution instead of the second resolution of Ext3.

 This feature, available in Ext3 in the latest kernel versions, and emulated by glibc in the filesystems that don't support it, allows applications to preallocate disk space: Applications tell the filesystem to preallocate the space, and the filesystem preallocates the necessary blocks and data structures, but there's no data on it until the application really needs to write the data in the future.
-This is what P2P applications do in their own when they "preallocate" the neccesary space for a download that will last hours or days, but implemented much more efficiently by the filesystem and with a generic API.
-This have several uses: first, to avoid applications (like P2P apps) doing it themselves inneficiently by filling a file with zeros .
+This is what P2P applications do in their own when they "preallocate" the necessary space for a download that will last hours or days, but implemented much more efficiently by the filesystem and with a generic API.
+This has several uses: first, to avoid applications (like P2P apps) doing it themselves inefficiently by filling a file with zeros.
 Second, to improve fragmentation, since the blocks will be allocated at one time, as contiguously as possible.
-Third, to ensure that applications has always the space they know they will need, which is important for RT-ish applications, since without preallocation the filesystem could get full in the middle of an important operation.
+Third, to ensure that applications always have the space they know they will need, which is important for RT-ish applications, since without preallocation the filesystem could get full in the middle of an important operation.
 The feature is available via the libc posix_fallocate() interface.

 This is an option that improves the integrity of the filesystem at the cost of some performance (you can disable it with "mount -o barrier=0", recommended trying it if you're benchmarking).
 From [http://lwn.net/Articles/283161/ this LWN article]: "The filesystem code must, before writing the [journaling] commit record, be absolutely sure that all of the transaction's information has made it to the journal.
 Just doing the writes in the proper order is insufficient; contemporary drives maintain large internal caches and will reorder operations for better performance.
 So the filesystem must explicitly instruct the disk to get all of the journal data onto the media before writing the commit record; if the commit record gets written first, the journal may be corrupted.
 The kernel's block I/O subsystem makes this capability available through the use of barriers; in essence, a barrier forbids the writing of any blocks after the barrier until all blocks written before the barrier are committed to the media.
 By using barriers, filesystems can make sure that their on-disk structures remain consistent at all times."